Shivansh-aiml/vuejs-cicd-deploy-on-github-pages/README.md

-# 🚀 Vue.js CI/CD Deployment on GitHub Pages (via Node script)
+# 🚀 Vue.js CI/CD Deployment on GitHub Pages (via Node javascript)

 This project demonstrates how to set up a **Vue 3 + Vite** project using **Bun** or **Node.js**, with automated deployment to **GitHub Pages** using a custom Node.js script (`deploy-gh-pages.mjs`) and GitHub Actions.